microsoft/OCCT/README.md

     - Option 1: Run the script once when migration phase 9 has been completed and your Office Apps are not connected anymore.
     - Option 2: Create a scheduled task (e.g. by GPO) to run OCCT regularly.

 Ensure the local execution policy of the client allows PowerShell script executions.

 ## Advanced Usage
 ### PowerShell module
 This is a PowerShell module with all features provided by OCCT to be used to build your own custom version.
 1. Download this repository.
+2. Adapt OCCT according to your requirements and test the solution.
-2. Deploy the OCCT module to all client computers: Copy all files and folders to an common PowerShell module folder (e.g. to `%ProgramFiles%\WindowsPowerShell\Modules\OCCT`).
+3. Deploy your customized OCCT module to all client computers: Copy all files and folders to an common PowerShell module folder (e.g. to `%ProgramFiles%\WindowsPowerShell\Modules\OCCT`).
-3. Create a scheduled task (e.g. by GPO or manually) to run OCCT regularly.
+4. Create a scheduled task (e.g. by GPO or manually) to run OCCT regularly.
-4. The scheduled task must run PowerShell and the "Start-OCCT -Tenant <tenantname>" command, extended with all additional parameters you want to leverage (see following section).
+5. The scheduled task must run PowerShell and the "Start-OCCT -Tenant <tenantname>" command, extended with all additional parameters you want to leverage (see following section).

 ## Parameters
 The parameters are valid for both versions of OCCT, the simple script file and the PowerShell module.